Ace Ventura: Personality

-Ace Ventura is an eccentric self-styled "pet detective" who forsook regular police work to concentrate on this latter pursuit.
+Ace Ventura is a potty and harebrained "pet detective" who forsook regular police work to concentrate on this latter pursuit.
 Like other fictional detectives, he is notable for extraordinary powers of observation and deduction: he also possesses the ability to "understand" animals, and on at least one occasion, he has managed to escape being shot by catching a bullet in his teeth and is shown to be a capable hand to hand fighter.

-Ventura's eccentricities include his persistent vulgarity and sarcastic tendencies, coupled with his exceedingly flamboyant behavior ranging from often imitating famous actors to crack jokes, to pronouncing the word loser as "Loo-hoo-Zu-her" as a form of disrespect; despite this, he is a dedicated detective, driven by an insatiable adoration of animals and a desire to protect them from human mistreatment.
-In Ace Ventura Jr.: Pet Detective, it is implied that his abilities, personality, and appearance are hereditary.
+Ventura's eccentricities include his constant rudeness; despite this, he is a dedicated detective, driven by an insatiable adoration of animals and a desire to protect them from human mistreatment.
+In Ace Ventura Jr.: Pet Detective, it is implied that his abilities, personality and appearance are hereditary.
 Although Ace is an animal lover, Ace Ventura: When Nature Calls reveals that he has a deep-seated fear of bats.

-In most appearances, Ace usually wears an unbuttoned Aloha shirt over a plain white A-shirt, with red and black striped trousers and black engineer boots.
+In most appearances, Ace usually wears an unbuttoned Hawaiian shirt over a plain white A-shirt, with red and black, blue, red and pink, purple and orange, red and orange, pink and orange or pink and purple striped pants and black combat boots.

 Crossover with The Mask

-In the episode "The Aceman Cometh" of The Mask: Animated Series, when Milo, the pet dog of Stanley Ipkiss, was stolen by Dr. Pretorius, Ipkiss calls Ace for help.
+In the episode, "The Aceman Cometh" of The Mask: Animated Series, when Milo, the pet dog of Stanley Ipkiss, was stolen by Dr. Pretorius, Ipkiss calls Ace for help.
 Both Ipkiss/the Mask and Ace Ventura were the animated versions of characters portrayed by Jim Carrey himself.
-The crossover continued in the Ace Ventura: Pet Detective episode "Have Mask, Will Travel", in which Ace accidentally wears the mask on his buttocks, which assumes a face similar to his own and gains the ability to speak, suggesting a joke featured in Ace Ventura: Pet Detective of speaking while presenting his rump to the listener and moving it in semblance of a speaking mouth.
+The crossover continued in the Ace Ventura: Pet Detective episode "Have Mask, Will Travel", in which Ace accidentally wears the mask on his buttocks, which assumes a face akin to his own and gains the ability to speak, suggesting a joke featured in Ace Ventura: Pet Detective of speaking while presenting his rump to Emilio and moving it akin to a speaking mouth.

 Reception

-Ace was ranked the 59th Greatest Movie Character in a November 2008 list by Empire Magazine.
+Ace was ranked the 60th Greatest Movie Character in a November 2008 list by Empire.
 Despite his popularity, he was also voted one of the most annoying film characters ever in a British online poll.